ethereum/consensus-specs/tests/formats/transition/README.md

 A SSZ-snappy encoded `BeaconState` according to the specification of the initial fork, the state before running the block transitions.

-*NOTE*: This object is _not_ "flagged" as it is assumed to always belong to the post fork.
+*NOTE*: This object is _not_ "flagged" as it is assumed to always belong to the pre fork.

 ### `blocks_<index>.ssz_snappy`